 How much storage do you need?

 It really depends on the sort of footage you’re working with.
 If you’re planning on recording feature-length films in 4K, you’ll need a lot (several terabytes at least).
 If you’re mostly filming short skits for YouTube, you can probably get away with a lot less.
+Not sure if you need 4K?
+Check out the pros and cons of shooting in 4K.

 You get a lot less storage for your money when purchasing an SSD compared with a hard disk drive as they are more expensive.
 General best practice is to pair an SSD with an HDD drive: